 We will be keeping everyone up to date through our mailing list and social media.
 If you are interesting in attending one of our future courses make sure you sign up to our mailing list (sign up form can be found on our websites home page) or/and follow us on Facebook or Twitter.

 A list of contacts can be found below:

 For any technical enquiries relating to our E-Learning portal / access to members and responders resources including the BASICS Scotland Responders App, please contact

 BASICS Scotland (British Association of Immediate Care) is a charity based in Perthshire.
 We specialise in promoting the provision of high quality pre-hospital emergency care to health professionals in Scotland.
 This includes our work with BASICS Responders across Scotland and providing traditional and innovative training in partnership with NES.

 We specialise in providing valuable intensive training programmes to health professionals throughout Scotland with the overall aim to raise the quality of pre-hospital immediate care.

 We offer a range of face-to-face courses including: Pre-Hospital Emergency Care (PHEC), Pre-Hospital Paediatric Life Support (PHPLS), Hospital Major Incident Medical Management Systems (HMIMMS) and Major Incident Medical Management and Support (MIMMS).

 We offer web based courses that participants can manage in their own time.
-Weekly topics are delivered via a live stream, recorded and made available to course participants to view when they want!
+Weekly topics are delivered via a live stream, recorded and made available to course participants to view at the comfort of their own home.